$43.89-$54.37 hourly / $7,606.92-$9,423.64 monthly / $91,283.04-$113,083.68 annual

 Designs forms, screens, and reports.

-Prepares block diagrams, detailed flowcharts, and related documentation describing operations to be performed by computer systems.
+Prepares process design diagrams, detailed flowcharts, and related documentation describing operations to be performed by computer applications.

-Provides technical assistance for and assists in the training of assigned programming staff.
+Provides technical assistance and participates in the training of assigned programming staff.

 Assists in systems analysis and programming on the most complex projects.